mrseanryan/in_definite/README.md

 ## Deviations from the original `indefinite`

+Is always case sensitive:
-- Is always case sensitive.
-So, a word like THIS will be always considered to be an acronymn.
+- a word like THIS will be always considered to be an acronymn.
+- normally the result is lower case ('a' or 'an')
+- title case is handled: 'Ugly' -> 'An'

 - Handles adverbs with '-ly' in a *generic* manner.
 Example: "a ubiquitously"

 A big thanks to the original authors of [indefinite](https://www.npmjs.com/package/indefinite)!